 There was a range of approaches suggested.
 The route you take take will depend on your personality... and potentially the personality of the non-guest too:

-• Say: “I’m so sorry, we can only invite family and close friends due to (budget/venue size).”
+• Tackle it head on.
+Say: "I'm so sorry, we can only invite family and close friends due to (budget/venue size)."

 • If you're giving them the bad news via email, keep it short.
 A long novel on why they aren't invited will rub salt into the wound and chances are they won't read the whole thing.

-• If you can swing it, invite them to attend the evening section after the dinner service (I cover off why I regret doing this in the Southern Bride email course, sign up to receive the emails here)
+• If you can swing it, invite them to attend the evening section after the dinner service (disclaimer - I cover off why I regret doing this here)

-• If you need any reassurance you are doing the right thing, follow the guest list flowchart here
+• If you need any reassurance you are doing the right thing, follow the guest list flowchart included in the guest list planner

 In the comments below, I'd love if you can share what you would do in this situation?!